alexsasfrance/OFID-framework/README.md

 ## 🚀 Testing reconstructibility of quantum coherence in mesoscopic systems
-*An experimental proposal within the OFID-G framework* Related to the OFID framework (see below for conceptual background).
+*An experimental proposal within the OFID-G framework*

 A concrete experimental framework aimed at probing a possible limit of quantum coherence reconstructibility, beyond standard environmental decoherence, and potentially linked to gravitational constraints.